jainshrey1/IPL-Win-Predictor/README.md

 To make predictions, provide the current match situation including team performance, player statistics, and match conditions.
 The predictor will calculate the probability of a team winning.

 Predict with Confidence
 Explore the "IPL Win Predictor" and make data-driven predictions about IPL match outcomes.
 Get real-time insights and enhance your understanding of match dynamics.
-Visit the Live Demo and elevate your cricket analysis.
+Visit the Live Demo and elevate your cricket analysis https://ipl-win-predictor-shrey.streamlit.app/

 ## Contribute
 If you'd like to contribute to this project or have suggestions for improvement, please feel free to submit issues or pull requests on GitHub.